 Affirmations for self love are powerful tools in your wellness tool kit.
 They can positively impact the way you see yourself and the world.

 While you might not be able to eradicate every negative thought, using self love affirmations regularly will give you compassion for yourself and others.
-They'll help you identify toxic thought patterns that might be holding you back.
+They'll help you identify toxic thought patterns and assumptions that might be holding you back.
 And most importantly, they'll help you love yourself more.
 That's what it's all about!